 NVIDIA GeForce 3080Ti | 26429 | 2021 | Ultra Settings – 4K > 60 FPS w/ Ray Tracing |

-- Test scores may differ depending upon what CPU you have.
+- Test scores may differ depending on what CPU you have.

-You can see from the table above that for an average gamer, a mid-range graphics card such as the NVIDIA GTX 1050Ti is more than sufficient to have a stable gameplay at high-ultra graphic, 1080P resolution and 60 FPS.
+You can see from the table above that for an average gamer, a mid-range graphics card such as the NVIDIA GTX 1050Ti is more than sufficient to have stable gameplay at high-ultra graphics, 1080p resolution, and 60 FPS.

-It is only if you want to play the game at 1440P, 4k resolution or at 120 frame rates or higher would you need to look into high end or the extreme graphics cards.
+If you want to play the game at 1440p, 4K resolution, or at 120 frame rates or higher, you would need to look into high-end or extreme graphics cards.

-And of course as tested above, the game can even play on an integrated graphics card if you are okay with playing at lowest graphics quality settings.
+And, of course, as tested above, the game can even play on an integrated graphics card if you are okay with playing at the lowest graphics quality settings.

-I believe that having the NVIDIA GeForce GTX 760 as the minimum graphics card in the official requirements is a bit misleading because at 1080P this GPU can certainly play the game at high graphics while maintaining 60FPS.
+Having the NVIDIA GeForce GTX 760 as the minimum graphics card in the official requirements is a bit misleading because, at 1080p, this GPU can certainly play the game at high graphics while maintaining 60FPS.

 Does World of Warcraft Support Ray Tracing?